csekankan/prep/genai_python.md

 │   AI Client     │────▶│  MCP Server  │────▶│  Data Source    │
 │ (Claude, etc.)  │◀────│  (Your Code) │◀────│  (DB, API, FS)  │
 └─────────────────┘     └──────────────┘     └─────────────────┘
+     │                        │
+     │ Standard protocol      │ Exposes:
+     │ (JSON-RPC over         ├── Tools (functions the AI can call) │  stdio or HTTP/SSE)    ├── Resources (data the AI can read) │                        └── Prompts (templates for interactions)
      │
-                              │ Exposes:
-                              ├── Tools (functions the AI can call) ├── Resources (data the AI can read) └── Prompts (templates for interactions)
+     │ The client doesn't know HOW tools work internally.
+     │ It just knows: name, description, input schema, output.
+     │ (Same as how a browser doesn't know server implementation.)
 ```

 ### 10.2 Building an MCP Server